How to Use SpamAssassin

 The settings you choose for SpamAssassin are applied to all email accounts in your cPanel.
 You can also use filtering for each email account to direct spam appropriately for that account.

-Via Webmail
+Via Roundcube

 To filter an individual email account: